 If you accept a Commonwealth supported place you are a Commonwealth supported student.
 As a Commonwealth supported student you must make a contribution towards the cost of your education (unless you are enrolled in Enabling or Tertiary Preparation Pathway courses) with the majority of the cost met by the Commonwealth Government.

-Eligible Commonwealth supported students (Australian Citizens and Permanent humanitarian visa holders) are able to borrow money through the Commonwealth Government loan scheme known as HECS-HELP.
-New Zealand citizens and permanent residents of Australia must pay fees by the fee due date printed on your student invoice.
+Eligible Commonwealth supported students (Australian Citizens, Permanent humanitarian visa holders and New Zealand Citizens who hold a Special Category Visa and meet the eligibility requirements) are able to borrow money through the Commonwealth Government loan scheme known as HECS-HELP.
+Permanent residents of Australia and New Zealand citizens ineligible for HECS-HELP must pay fees by the fee due date printed on your student invoice.
 Fee due dates are also available on academic calendars.

 Student contributions are charged by the courses in which you enrol.
 Course charges will vary depending on the Student Contribution Band the course relates to.
-Student contribution bands are shown in course details available from undergraduate programs under the Study Plan tab.
-Make a note of the individual course code/s you are interested in and refer to the following (PDF) list of Commonwealth supported student contributions by course (PDF 383KB) ^
+Student contribution bands are shown in course details available from undergraduate programs under the Plan your study tab.
+Make a note of the individual course code/s you are interested in and refer to the following (PDF) list of Commonwealth supported student contributions by course (PDF 496KB) ^

 The following table estimates the cost of an Equivalent Full Time Study Load (EFTSL).
 One EFTSL is equivalent to one year full time study and this table assumes all courses studied fall within the same Student contribution fee band.
 The amounts per course represent a typical 12 unit course (units are shown in course details attached to individual program web pages on the Study Plan tab).